mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 When you assign an admin view, you can set an **icon** to represent it in the backend interface.

 * JCB uses **Joomla Standard Icomoon Fonts** for these icons.
-* When selecting an icon, you’ll see a preview immediately.
+* When selecting an icon, you'll see a preview immediately.
-* The icon you choose appears in the Joomla Administrator’s component sidebar and dashboard.
+* The icon you choose appears in the Joomla Administrator's component sidebar and dashboard.

 **Tip:**
-Choose icons that visually match your view’s purpose (e.g., a document icon for “Articles,” a user icon for “Authors”).
+Choose icons that visually match your view's purpose (e.g., a document icon for "Articles," a user icon for "Authors").

 ---